akshayjpatil/desckribe/README.md

 # Desckribe

-Lightweight CLI tool npm package describer
+Lightweight CLI tool to instantly preview README or migration guide for any npm package

 ## Getting started